wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for Elasticsearch on Kubernetes in production.

-You should first configure the Elasticsearch data directory tp use a PVC to prevent permanent data loss.
-Mount a Portworx volume for this purpose to `/user/share/elasticsearch/data` inside the Kubernetes pod.
+The Elasticsearch data directory is used prevent permanent data loss and is typically located at `/user/share/elasticsearch/data` inside the Kubernetes pod.
 This will also enable PX-Backup to backup and restore the data stored in this location.

 Before using this guide, make sure and configure PVCs for `elasticsearch-data`.
 Use the below file as an example.